 - Fear of dismantling the life you’ve created

 Most people begin the investment — emotional, financial and energy — in their careers with a college education, often an advanced degree.
-They might feel stuck in their chosen field because not using their education or accumulated experience feels “wasteful,” Anna says.
+You might feel stuck in your chosen field because not using your education or accumulated experience feels “wasteful.”

-Moreover, as Anna explains, “It’s impossible to consider career in isolation from ‘life.’”
+Moreover, it’s impossible to consider career in isolation from “life.”

 - Fear of upsetting others

 The uncertainty of change — or of what a new career might involve — can threaten the dynamics of those relationships, causing tension.

 Your kids might not like it if your new career renders you unable to be home after school; your partner might worry about your availability to accompany him to client dinners; your work friends might “just not get it.”